austinHancock/MSDS7330_FinalProject/README.md

 # Files

-Database.txt - This contains the necessary to create the databases
+Database.txt - This contains the code used to create the databases